madtrick/piwpew-bot/README.md

 - Life, starts at `100` and decrements with each shot or mine hit.
 - Position, coordinates of the bot in the game arena.
 - Rotation, orientation of the bot.
 - Tokens, currency used to execute actions.
-- Shots, number of available shots TODO, how many initial shots.
-- Mines, number of available mines TODO, how many initial mines.
+Tokens are used to:
+  - Shoot
+  - Deploy mines
+  - Move faster by using a turbo

 ### Bot requests

 Bots interact with the game engine by sending requests.
 The game engine validates the request, executes it and updates its internal state.
 A response is sent indicating if the request was successful or not.
 If the request was successful the response includes data that describes how the bot state changed as a consequence of it.

 Bots can only have one in-flight request per tick.
 That is, they shouldn't send a request before getting the response to a previous one, as later requests will overwrite previous ones.
-Basically bots have an inbox which can only hold one message at a time.
+Basically the game engine have an inbox per bot which can only hold one message at a time.

 Responses are sent at the end of each tick.

 #### Register

 Register the player in the game.
 The game engine replies with a `Response` object telling if the player was registered or not.
 If the player was registered the response includes the initial position and rotation for the player.

+// TODO include initial tokens

 #### Move